Home Blog Google Ads

 For most local businesses with a limited budget, the logical order is:

-Phase 1 (budget < £500/month): Search + strong negatives + well-configured conversion objectives Phase 2 (30+ conversions/month): Activate AI Max in a test campaign within your existing Search Phase 3 (stable results): Add PMax for Store Goals if you have a physical location, or standard PMax if the objective is digital Phase 4 (scale): Add Demand Gen for video remarketing and Maps
+Phase 1 (budget < £500/month): Search + solid negatives + correctly configured conversion goals Phase 2 (30+ conversions/month): Activate AI Max in a test campaign within your existing Search Phase 3 (stable results): Add PMax for Store Goals if you have a physical location, or standard PMax if the goal is digital Phase 4 (scale): Add Demand Gen for video remarketing and Maps

-Do not skip phases.
-The Power Pack works when the algorithm has enough conversion signal to learn from properly.
+Don’t skip phases.
+The Power Pack works when the algorithm has enough conversion signal to learn effectively.

 Automation and tools